Humboldt-Toiyabe National Forest

 Fire is a natural occurring component of Sierra Nevada ecosystems, important for both plants and animals.
 The reason for managing a naturally-occurring wildfire is to allow fire to play its historical role on the landscape.
 A naturally ignited fire can decrease the threat of future high intensity, high-severity wildfires by reducing hazardous fuel accumulations; reduce the risk of insect and disease outbreak; recycle nutrients that increase soil productivity; and improve wildlife habitat by increasing forbs/forage.

-The nine-acre Dixon Fire is burning deep in the Wilderness and being managed for the following multiple resource objectives: reducing accumulated forest fuels, reintroducing fire into the ecosystem, ensuring firefighter and public safety, and decreasing the risk of future catastrophic fires in the area.
+The fifteen-acre Dixon Fire is burning deep in the Wilderness and being managed for the following multiple resource objectives: reducing accumulated forest fuels, reintroducing fire into the ecosystem, ensuring firefighter and public safety, and decreasing the risk of future catastrophic fires in the area.

 Fire personnel will continue to carefully monitor the Dixon fire from lookouts, aerial reconnaissance, and fire cameras.
 Visitors to the Carson-Iceberg Wilderness should expect to see smoke.
 The fire is currently posing no threat to recreationists, but please avoid the fire area for public safety.

 |Current as of|

 |Date of Origin||Sunday July 28th, 2019 approx. 08:00 AM|

 |Location||East of Silver Peak on the Carson Iceberg Wilderness.|

 |Incident Description||Fire Is Being Managed To Meet Multiple Resource Objectives|